How to Sauté Spinach

 FAQs

 Yes!
-Extremely healthy, in fact, a nutritional bombshell of a side dish: It has nice amounts of iron, calcium, vitamin C, and a whopping amount of vitamin A. 1 cup of cooked spinach only has about 40 calories, according to the University of Rochester Medical Center.
+Spinach is extremely healthy, in fact, a nutritional powerhouse of a side dish: It has nice amounts of iron, calcium, vitamin C, and a whopping amount of vitamin A. 1 cup of cooked spinach only has about 40 calories, according to the University of Rochester Medical Center.

 What to Serve With Sautéed Spinach